Kathryn Bolkovac: Later career and activism

 In 2015, Bolkovac graduated with a degree in political science from University of Nebraska–Lincoln.
 Also in that year, she was nominated for a Nobel Peace Prize.

 She has continued to work against human trafficking and violence against women, and is a public speaker addressing trafficking, ethics and anti-corruption issues.
 Bolkovac has stated that she doesn't consider herself an activist but “more of an advocate for change“.
 She designed and taught a masters level course at the University for Peace.
 In 2020 she began working on launching a human rights curriculum for middle and high school students.

 Personal life

 Bolkovac has three children from her first marriage, two daughters and a son.
-In 1999 she met Jan, a police officer for the Dutch Government, whom she worked with in Bosnia and had a 12-year relationship with.
+In 1999 she met Jan, a police officer for the Dutch Government, with whom she worked in Bosnia, and the two had a 12-year relationship.

-Media
+Popular media

 Bolkovac's story was made into a film, The Whistleblower, starring Rachel Weisz as Bolkovac.
 It was released in 2010.
 Following a screening of the film, UN Secretary-General Ban Ki-moon opened a panel discussion on sexual exploitation and abuse in conflict and post-conflict situations.
 The filmmaker and senior UN officials addressed issues raised in the film, including human trafficking and forced prostitution as well as the organisation's effort to combat sexual exploitation of women and children.

 Bolkovac has also co-authored a 2011 book with Cari Lynn, The Whistleblower: Sex Trafficking, Military Contractors and One Woman's Fight for Justice.